jmandel/noauth-proxy/README.md

 # NOAuth: Open proxy for SMART on FHIR

+### What is it?

+A testing tool that sits in front of an OAuth-protected SMART on FHIR sandbox, like the ones hosted by [Argonaut Implementation Program](https://github.com/argonautproject/implementation-program/wiki) participants.
+It automates the authorization process (using webdriver) and presents the facade of an open server.
+This is designed to faciliate testing and manual inspection, and as a building block for an OAuth testing suite.

 ### Try it

 You can use URLs like the following as a FHIR base URL: